 The most obvious reasoning for using porcelain is because of its incredibly lifelike qualities.
 Porcelain mimics natural tooth enamel almost exactly, yet is much smoother in comparison.
 This makes it far more stain-resistant, unlike tooth enamel, which carries an extremely porous structure for liquids to seep into and settle.

-Another reason our office uses porcelain to restore teeth is because of its durability.
+Another reason our dental office uses porcelain to restore teeth is because of its durability.
 It can withstand regular biting forces for many years before needing any kind of replacement.
 And, unlike metal materials, porcelain does not expand and contract when exposed to different temperatures.
 Metal restorations can actually cause teeth to crack further after enough exposure.
 When you choose metal-free solutions, you remove that possibility.

 During your appointment, we’ll closely examine your damaged tooth and confirm if a metal-free restoration is the best solution for you.
 If we determine that is the case, we’ll go over the process of designing, creating, and placing your permanent crown.
 The overall process takes about two weeks to complete and consists of two main steps.